Lemoncode/mongo-modeler/README.md

 Mongo Modeler is a free, open source online web application that allows you to design and model MongoDB databases.

-Now you can take a look at the desktop community preview, [here](https://mongomodeler.com/).
+Now you can take a look at the desktop community preview at [mongomodeler.com](https://mongomodeler.com/).

 ![Mongo Modeler snapshot example, diagram view](/public/mongo-modeler-app.jpg)